-- Single Supplementary Charge USD 70 per day for solo traveler
+- Single Room Supplement Charge USD 30 per night

 In general, the best and most popular times of the year to visit Bhutan are March to May and September to November.
 The weather is mild during these months and many of the large festivals take place during these seasons.
 Spring can be cloudier and have more rain than autumn, but the wildlife and flowers are at their most vivid.
 If your tour dates overlap with a major festival, we recommend you book at least 3-6 months in advance as it can be difficult to confirm flights and hotels.
 Even though the summer monsoon season and winter are not highly recommended for travel to Bhutan, it doesn’t mean you can’t book a tour for this time.
 The winter months of December to February are recommended for those who want to get the most out of their trekking as the skies are at their clearest and offer the best views of the mountains with very few other tourists present.
 However, winter can be very cold and it can be difficult to access some areas due to snowfall